VII. B. ALCOHOL AND OTHER DRUG POLICY

-Level I - A Level I response will result in a warning letter from the Dean of Student Services or his/her designee that includes an invitation for the student to take advantage of confidential therapeutic resources, an invitation (voluntary) to discuss the incident with the Dean or a designee, and an invitation (voluntary) to discuss the incident with a Resident Director (RD), if appropriate.
+Level I - A Level I response will result in a warning letter from the Dean of Student Life or his/her designee that includes an invitation for the student to take advantage of confidential therapeutic resources, an invitation (voluntary) to discuss the incident with the Dean or a designee, and an invitation (voluntary) to discuss the incident with a Resident Director (RD), if appropriate.
 Level I responses are documented in the student’s educational record, but would not in and of themselves trigger a disciplinary entry in the student’s educational record.

 Level II - Community Level Intervention: A Level II response will result in a meeting between the student and a representative of his or her community.
 In most cases this will be the student’s RD or a designee of the Dean.
 If a student declines to meet, a Level III or higher response will be initiated.
 The outcome of the meeting will depend on the specific circumstances of the violation and those involved in the meeting.
 If the meeting is successful (all parties agree to an outcome), the student will receive a letter from the Dean’s office documenting the satisfactory resolution and any mutually agreed upon outcomes.
 If the meeting is unsuccessful (the student and RD or designee do not agree on an outcome), a Level III response may be initiated.
 Level II responses are documented in the student’s educational record, but would not in and of themselves trigger a disciplinary entry in the student’s educational record.

-Level III - Meeting with the Dean of Student Services or Designee: A Level III response will result in a mandatory meeting between the student and the Dean or designee.
+Level III - Meeting with the Dean of Student Life or Designee: A Level III response will result in a mandatory meeting between the student and the Dean or designee.
 Failure to participate in this meeting will result in a Level IV response.
 This meeting will include a comprehensive overview of therapeutic resources, and likely future steps in the event of continuing violations.
 The outcome of this meeting will depend on the specific circumstances of the violation(s).
 A follow up letter will be sent to the student detailing the content of the meeting and documenting any mutually agreed upon outcomes.
 If both parties to the meeting agree to a specific outcome, the student will receive a letter from the Dean’s office documenting that the meeting was successful and restating the mutually agreed upon outcomes.
 Likely outcomes may include a referral to counseling or treatment resources, a behavioral expectations contract with the student stipulating specific responses to continued behavior, and/or community service work designed to help restore the relationship with the community.
 If the meeting is unsuccessful, a Level IV response or higher will be initiated.
 Level III responses are documented in the student’s educational record, but would not in and of themselves trigger a disciplinary entry in the student’s educational record.

 Level IV - AOD Review Panel: A Level IV response will result in the referral of the incident to the AOD Review Panel.
-The Dean of Student Services shall designate a student services staff member to serve as complainant and the student involved will be the respondent.
-The panel will be composed of a student member of the Judicial Board selected by the chair of the Judicial Board, a faculty member of the AOD Committee selected by the committee chair, and a staff member from Student Services, other than the Dean, appointed by the Dean.
+The Dean of Student Life shall designate a student life staff member to serve as complainant and the student involved will be the respondent.
+The panel will be composed of a student member of the Judicial Board selected by the chair of the Judicial Board, a faculty member of the AOD Committee selected by the committee chair, and a staff member from Student Life, other than the Dean, appointed by the Dean.
 The complainant may not be a member of the Panel.
 The AOD Review Panel will receive copies of the relevant Community Safety incident reports and other supporting documentation.
 The complainant and respondent will be given the opportunity to respond to the community safety incident reports and other documentation in writing.
 Responses should be sent within five (5) business days of notification of the proceeding.

 In a given case, Panel members may recuse themselves if they feel they might be biased.
 Both complainant and respondent may request, in writing, the removal of a member of the Panel on the grounds of personal bias.
 Such requests will be considered by the remaining members of the panel.
 The two remaining panel members must agree to reject a request for removal; if either member of the panel concludes that removal is appropriate, the request should be granted.
 The panel’s decision on the matter shall be final.
 In the event that a Panel member is unable to serve, due to recusal, removal, or unavailability, a replacement member shall be selected, from the appropriate pool, as described above, by the appropriate chair or Dean.
 If none can be found, the chair or Dean shall use their discretion to select an appropriate replacement.

-If the panel determines by majority vote that there is substantive factual disagreement with the incident reports, the panel should proceed no further, and recommend that the office of the Dean of Student Services initiates a Level V response.
-If the panel determines by majority vote that more likely than not the action represents a serious violation (as defined above), the panel should proceed no further, and recommend that the office of the Dean of Student Services initiates a Level V response.
+If the panel determines by majority vote that there is substantive factual disagreement with the incident reports, the panel should proceed no further, and recommend that the office of the Dean of Student Life initiates a Level V response.
+If the panel determines by majority vote that more likely than not the action represents a serious violation (as defined above), the panel should proceed no further, and recommend that the office of the Dean of Student Life initiates a Level V response.
 If the panel determines by majority vote that more likely than not the misconduct represents a minor violation or a pattern thereof (that is appropriate for the AOD Panel to review), the panel will deliberate and recommend sanctions in accordance with the guidelines below.
 If the sanctions are not unanimous, the dissenting individual may offer a written statement of disagreement with the majority recommendation.
 The findings and recommended sanctions, together with all supporting documentation, shall be forwarded to the President or his or her designee for a final decision.

 When recommending sanctions, the panel shall place particular emphasis on treatment and educational outcomes.
 Likely outcomes may include a referral to counseling or treatment resources, a behavioral expectations contract stipulating specific responses to continued behavior, community service designed to help restore the relationship with the community, placing the student on disciplinary probation, placing the student in the bottom cohort of the housing lottery, cancellation of a housing contract, disqualifying the student from serving in leadership positions or participating in other activities where the student serves as a representative of Reed, and/or limiting the student’s attendance at on- campus events where alcohol will be served.
 The AOD Review Panel may not recommend sanctions rising to the level of suspension or expulsion.
 The AOD Review Panel’s recommendations and sanctions are documented in the student’s educational record, but would not in and of themselves trigger a disciplinary entry in the student’s educational record.